icgc-argo/argo-docs/docs/release-notes/data-releases.md

 An ARGO data release is a curated data set of clinical and molecular data submitted to the ARGO Data Platform.
 Data releases happen approximately four times a year and are cumulative in nature.
 Released data can be browsed using the [File Repository](https://platform.icgc-argo.org/repository) and [downloaded](/docs/data-access/data-download) using a client tool, provided that access to controlled data has been granted.
 To access controlled data, please see the [DACO application process here](/docs/data-access/data-access).

+## Data Release 3.0

+**Release Date:** May 10, 2021

+### New Updates
+We are happy to announce a release of a **new** DNA-Seq Pipeline Variant calling data type: [GATK Mutect2](/docs/analysis-workflows/dna-pipeline#gatk-mutect2-variant-calling), available now for both WXS and WGS samples.

+This release includes:

+- PACA-CA: 1 new donor with aligned reads, Sanger and Mutect2 variant calls with.
+Additionally, 135 previously released donors now have GATK Mutect2 variant calls.
+- OCCAMS-GB: 130 new donors with aligned WGS reads, Sanger and Mutect2 variant calls.
+94 previously released donors additionally have Mutect2 variant calls.
+- PTC-SA: 99 new donors with aligned WXS reads, Sanger and Mutect2 variant calls.
+Additionally, 140 previously released donors now have Mutect2 variant calls.
+- LUCA-KR: 130 new donors with aligned reads, Sanger and Mutect2 variant calls.
+Additionally, 29 previously released donors now have Mutect2 variant calls.

+### Bug Fixes
+- PACA-CA/DO35226 was removed as only a Tumour Sample has completed workflow processing.
+We are working on resolving processing issues for this donor.

 ## Data Release 2.0

 **Release Date:** October 23, 2020

 ### New Updates

-Data release 2.0 includes the first release of whole exome sequencing (WXS) data from papillary thyroid cancer [(PTC-SA)](https://www.icgc-argo.org/page/98/ptcp) and the first release of whole genome sequencing (WGS) data from lung cancer [(LUKA-KR)](https://www.icgc-argo.org/page/91/pgcklc).
+Data Release 2.0 includes the first release of whole exome sequencing (WXS) data from papillary thyroid cancer [(PTC-SA)](https://www.icgc-argo.org/page/98/ptcp) and the first release of whole genome sequencing (WGS) data from lung cancer [(LUKA-KR)](https://www.icgc-argo.org/page/91/pgcklc).
 Both programs were members of the original ICGC-25K data portal.
 While clinical data will soon be submitted by the programs, a selection of their molecular data has been reprocessed against the latest GRCh38 Human Reference Genome using the ARGO DNA Seq Pipeline.

 This release includes: